 Company File User Name=the name of your computer goes here; Company Data=the name of your data file goes here;

-Message Center allows you to review messages from QODBC for POS regarding errors and issues communicating with QuickBooks POS, Clear these messages, and review messages produced by the QuickBooks POS SDK interface.
+Message Center allows you to review messages from QODBC for POS regarding errors and issues communicating with QuickBooks POS.
+Clear these messages, and review messages produced by the QuickBooks POS SDK interface.

-Display Optimizer Status Panel will display the progress of optimization on the data, this is especially helpful on large data files being reloaded in their entirety.
+Display Optimizer Status Panel will display the progress of optimization on the data; this is especially helpful on large data files being reloaded in their entirety.

-Warning Bubble When this is checked the QODBC icon will display a warning message reminding you that QODBC for POS is still working if QuickBooks POS takes longer than 30 seconds to return information.
+Warning Bubble When this is checked, the QODBC icon will display a warning message reminding you that QODBC for POS is still working if QuickBooks POS takes longer than 30 seconds to return information.

-· The last time I pressed one of the load data buttons options allows you to control the synchronized timing.
+· The last time I pressed one of the load data buttons options allowed you to control the synchronized timing.
 Synchronizing only occurs when you manually run it by pressing the Load Update Data.

-· For balances and stock quantities: the option "Nulls" - will return NULLs for all fields that cannot be kept in sync, "Dirty Reads" - means return the most current value that was loaded into the optimizer cache, and "Real Time" uses the slower method to get the data directly out of QuickBooks making sure you get the most current value for the requested fields.
-(Real Time is the previous method used).
+· For balances and stock quantities: the option "Nulls" - will return NULLs for all fields that cannot be kept in sync, "Dirty Reads" - means return the most current value that was loaded into the optimizer cache, and "Real-Time" uses the slower method to get the data directly out of QuickBooks making sure you get the most current value for the requested fields.
+(Real-Time is the previous method used).

 · Optimize data after an Insert or Update: causes QODBC for POS to do "Load Updated Data" after an insert or update is executed on a table.
 Useful for programmers who want to test that their data has successfully been written to QuickBooks POS.